Table of Contents

 At the bottom of the screen are the Settings, History, and Access Token buttons.
 The Settings button takes you to a screen to enable/disable tamper alerts, change the Auto-Lock delay time, and configure WiFi and notification settings.
 The History button opens a screen showing a list of lock and unlock events with time, date, and user.
 It also shows when the access token was generated and for whom, and when the firmware was last updated.
 To see a list of user-generated codes, tap the Access Tokens button.
 Here you can create and edit user codes, create durations and access schedules for each, and create virtual keys that allow users to control the lock with a mobile app.

-Schlage Encode supports Amazon Alexa and Google Assistant voice commands.
-It integrates with Amazon Key, allowing you to open and close the lock from within the Key app and grant access based on scheduled Amazon deliveries.
-Furthermore, when the key is paired with Amazon Key, it will work with Ring devices.
-For example, you can lock and unlock Encode from within the Ring app once you’ve viewed the live feed from your Ring doorbell.
-That said, Encode doesn’t offer built-in support through Apple’s HomeKit that you get with Schlage Sense and Friday smart locks, nor does it support IFTTT apps like August Smart Lock Pro + Connect.
+The lock supports voice commands from Amazon Alexa and Google Assistant.
+It also integrates with Amazon Key, so you can open and close the lock from within the Key app and give access based on scheduled Amazon deliveries.
+Moreover, when paired with Amazon Key, it also works with Ring devices.
+For instance, once you have viewed the live feed from your Ring doorbell, you can use the Ring app to lock and unlock Encode.
+That said, Encode does not have native HomeKit support like the Schlage Sense and Friday smart locks, nor does it support IFTTT applications as August Smart Lock Pro + Connect does.

 where can you get a Schlage Encode Smart WiFi Deadbolt online